-You can tilt the monitor screen in a way that allows you to shoot from high angles.
+By holding the camera upside down, you can angle the monitor screen in a way that allows you to shoot from high angles.
+In this case, the camera will automatically rotate on-screen information and the displayed image 180 degrees.